Exact Recursive Probabilistic Programming: Inference

 In machine learning applications, it is often useful to optimize a quantity involving the distribution computed by a program, by adjusting parameters that the program depends on.
 In \cref{ex:parity-producer-consumer} for instance, having computed the likelihood $L$ of some observed strings, we might want to maximize~it by adjusting~$p$.
 To adjust~$p$ by gradient descent, we can differentiate the MSPE denoted by the program with respect to $p$ and then solve the resulting (linear) system of equations for $\frac{\mathrm{d}L}{\mathrm{d}p}$.
-We~leave the details of how to do this efficiently for a future paper.

-\subsection{Factor graph grammars}
+\subsection{Factor Graph Grammars}

-Our implementation actually does not compile \ppl{} programs directly to MSPEs, but to \emph{factor graph grammars} (FGGs) \citep{chiang+riley:2020}, whose inference algorithm constructs and solves an MSPE\@.
+Our implementation actually does not compile PERPL programs directly to MSPEs, but to \emph{factor graph grammars} (FGGs) \citep{chiang+riley:2020}, whose inference algorithm constructs an MSPE in turn and solves it while taking advantage of vectorized parallelism.
 FGGs are a formalism for describing probability models on recursive structures that is more general than factor graphs, case--factor diagrams \citep{mcallester+:2008} and sum--product networks \citep{poon+domingos:2011}.
-Details of the translation from \ppl{} to FGGs are in \cref{sec:fggs}.
+Details of the translation to FGGs are in \cref{sec:fggs}.

 \transform[2]{#1\llbracket #2\rrbracket} \defunc[1]{\transform{\mathcal{D}_{#1}}} \refunc[1]{\transform{\mathcal{R}_{#1}}} \transformsto[1]{\xrightarrow{#1}} \defuncsto{\transformsto{\mathcal{D}}} \refuncsto{\transformsto{\mathcal{R}}}